pretix/pretix-docs/docs/topics/gift-cards.md

 ### Devaluing gift cards

+!!!
+Warning
+    **Do not** devalue a gift card that you have sold in your shop or issued for a refund.
+    Issuing your customer a gift card and then devaluing it would amount to a crime.
+    Only ever devalue gift cards that exist exclusively inside the pretix backend, i.e. have not been sold, sent, or issued to anyone yet.

-Once a gift card has been issued, be it automatically or manually, it cannot be deleted.
+Once a gift card has been issued automatically or manually, it cannot be deleted.
-If you have erroneously created a gift card and want to make sure that it cannot be used for payment, you have to manually devalue it.
+If you created a gift card erroneously and want to ensure that it cannot be used for payment, you need to devalue it manually.
+This process has to be done for each gift card individually.
 In order to do that, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards" and click the gift card in question in the list.

 ![Page titled Gift card: gift card code, showing a gift card that has been created through an order with a value of €92.00 and a manual transaction of minus €92.00, leaving the gift card at a value of €0.00.](../assets/screens/gift-cards/devalue.png)